coleifer/peewee/docs/peewee/playhouse.rst

         content=content,
         search_content=fn.to_tsvector(content))

-To perform a full-text search, use :py:class:`TSVectorField.match`:
+To perform a full-text search, use :py:meth:`TSVectorField.match`:

 .. code-block:: python